 More light is needed at the lower ranges to get a good exposure, meaning more light for the higher ranges.
 The lower the number, the better the resolution and quality of your resulting images.

-DSLRs can cope well with high ISO numbers as their sensors, processors and large pixel sizes are able to cope with the digital noise.
+DSLRs and even other digital cameras, like mirrorless systems can cope well with high ISO numbers.
+Their sensors, processors and large pixel sizes are able to cope with the digital noise.
 However, as a rule, use an ISO with a value as low as possible.

 For shooting in a sunny day, ISO’s 100-200 are perfect.
 If you head indoors, you may find that you will need to use ISO’s 800-1600.

 ISO settings are best used in manual mode, but it can be placed on Automatic on Canon cameras.

 The aperture is the hole inside your lens, which acts as the ‘iris’ similar to your eyes.
 A wide or low-number aperture, such as f.2/8 will have a very small focal length.

 This means that wherever you place your focus, only a small part of the subject will appear clear.

 A narrow aperture, such as f/16 will place the entire scene in focus, as it has a large focal area.
 Landscape photographers are more likely to use a narrow aperture if they want to show the foreground and background as clear and sharp.

 The lower the f-stop, the more light is allowed to enter your lens, and therefore, hitting your camera sensor.